 - 5.1.
 The sites that have been suggested are listed by authority area in Appendix A. The sites are already marked parking bays (limited waiting or similar).
 The number of spaces at each proposed site are also listed in Appendix A. - 5.2.
-Maps showing the proposed sites are shown in Appendix B - 5.3.
-Suggested tariffs are listed in Appendix C - 5.4.
+Maps showing the proposed sites are noted in Appendix B, with access for Members and Officers via the dedicated SharePoint site. - 5.3.
+Suggested tariffs are listed in Appendix C and consider current local tariffs and will be reviewed on an annual basis. - 5.4.
 The issue of displacement into nearby unrestricted areas is always a consideration when considering any new parking or waiting restriction.
-All of the sites that are listed for consideration are in areas where nearby areas are also restricted. - 5.5.
+All the sites that are listed for consideration are in areas where nearby areas are also restricted. - 5.5.
 As the proposals would introduce paid parking, it is not possible to introduce the changes using temporary orders.
 This means that the standard permanent Traffic Regulation Order process would be needed.
 The standard Traffic Regulation Order process allows for objections or other comments to be made before any changes are made.
 Members of the committee should therefore be aware that any proposals that they agree to progress may not become operational if there are substantive objections during the advertising process. - 5.6.
-The tariffs for the new sites would match any on-street paid parking sites nearby.
-Where there are no on-street paid parking sites nearby the tariffs would be based as closely as possible to those of the nearest local authority car park.
-This is to encourage the use of local authority car parks for the reasons previously outlined in this report. - 5.7.
-No areas are suggested in the Uttlesford District.
+The tariffs for the new sites would be set 20p above any comparable local authority car parks.
+Where there are no on-street paid parking sites nearby, the tariffs would be based as closely as possible to those of the nearest local authority car park.
+This is to encourage the use of local authority car parks for the reasons previously outlined in this report.

+- 5.7.
+Additional sites in Colchester have been identified as part of the Colchester City Centre Masterplan work and these will be explored as part of a Phase 3 project, aligned to implementation of Colchester's Parking Strategy and Masterplan.
+This will help offset a loss of off-street long-stay parking within the City. - 5.8.
+No areas are suggested in the Uttlesford District at this time.
 This is because there is currently a review of parking taking place across the district and any provision on on-street paid for parking will be considered during this review.
-Sites could be considered as part of a 'Phase 2' project.
+Sites could be considered as part of a 'Phase 4' project.